Support

 In the Senate - Hearing 3/11 at 1:00 p.m.
 (2/12)

-SB 589 HB 433 Business Regulation - Collection Agencies - Licensure Exemption for Property Managers Sen. Benjamin Kramer (19-D)
+SB 589 HB 433 Business Regulation - Collection Agencies and Property Managers Sen. Benjamin Kramer (19-D)

 SB 600 Sales and Use Tax - Definition of Retail Sale - Alterations Sen. Katie Hester (9-D)

 Altering the definition of "retail sale" for purposes of provisions of law governing the sales and use tax to exclude certain sales of technology services under certain circumstances.
-Budget and Taxation Support
+Budget and Taxation Taxation - Support

 In the Senate - Hearing 2/25 at 1:00 p.m.
 (2/5)